A few times a day, people reach out to Human Proof Designs and ask “what tools are the best for building niche sites?”

 LTP is a long time favourite of many niche site builders, especially because Spencer is well known for Amazon affiliate marketing.
 There have been hiccups along the way since the sale of LTP but things look good now that it’s cloud based.

-Price: Annual starter plan is at $25 per month which will give you 10K keyword search per month, or the Pro plan at $45 per month which will allow you 25K keyword search per month.
+Price: Annual starter plan is at $25 per month which will give you a 10K keyword search per month, or the Pro plan at $45 per month which will allow you a 25K keyword search per month.

 If you place extreme weight on Google using links for their ranking algorithm, Ahref’s might be your tool of choice then.
-Ahrefs holds one of the biggest databases of links, when compared to Google.
+Ahrefs holds one of the biggest databases of links when compared to Google.
 It’s scarily become an all-in-one tool for internet marketers.
 You can how social traffic responds to content, they have their own keyword competitiveness score, and a bunch more.
 The blog from Tim Soulo is awesome too.

 Ahrefs subscription also includes an email notification function which keep track of your sites performance in organic search and alerts you when you’ve gained a backlink or lost one.
 It’s definitely the most comprehensive tool out there at the moment for market research online.